 What if my kids are picky eaters?

-Be sure to enjoy breakfast at the Gonzo Inn before checking out to begin the rafting portion of the Southwest Sampler.
+Be sure to enjoy the complimentary hot breakfast buffet at the SpringHill Suites before checking out to begin the rafting portion of the Southwest Sampler.
+Day 1 lunch on the river features build-your-own Deli sandwiches, including peanut butter and jelly.
+Fruit, chips, and cookies are also served.
+Dinner includes BBQ chicken, side dishes, along with an appetizers and dessert.
 A big ‘Western style” breakfast begins the second day of the rafting trip with a variety of food items, including sausage, pancakes, and fresh melon.
-Deli sandwiches, including peanut butter and jelly, and chicken salad pitas are lunch offerings.
-Fruit, chips, and cookies are also served at lunch.
-Dinner includes BBQ chicken, side dishes, along with an appetizers and dessert.
+Day 2 lunch is at Red Cliffs Lodge on the River Deck.
+They have a wide variety of food including hot dogs, hamburgers, pulled pork, grilled chicken, and veggie burgers.
+There is also a salad bar containing Caesar salad, bean salad, noodle salad, and potato salad.
+Cookies and chips are available as well .
 We are happy to email the 2-Day Raft and Camp menu to guests who have specific questions about food served.

 Is this the best trip for younger children?